Home

 Trilinear Interpolation

-Trilinear is a straight extension of the bilinear interpolation technique.
-It can be seen as the linear interpolation of two bilinear interpolations (one for the front face of the cell and one for the back face).
-To compute e and f we use two bilinear interpolations using the techniques described in the previous chapter.
-To compute g we linearly interpolate e and f along the z-axis (using tz which is the z coordinate of the sample point g).
+Trilinear interpolation is a direct extension of the bilinear interpolation technique.
+It can be seen as the linear interpolation of two bilinear interpolations: one for the front face of the cell and one for the back face.
+To compute e and f, we use two bilinear interpolations with the techniques described in the previous chapter.
+To compute g, we linearly interpolate e and f along the z-axis (using tz, which is the z coordinate of the sample point g).

 Here is a simple example of trilinear interpolation on a grid.
-Note that like with bilinear interpolation, the results can be computed as a series of operations (lines 43 to 45) or a sum of the 8 corners of cells weighed by some coefficients (lines 47 to 55).
+Note that, like with bilinear interpolation, the results can be computed as a series of operations (lines 43 to 45) or as a sum of the 8 corners of cells weighted by some coefficients (lines 47 to 55).

 template<typename T>